6 cybersecurity content marketing techniques that make an impact

 There are numerous advantages to this approach.
 Users can simply move to what they are most interested in.
 Maybe their priority is to review a chart that compares the features of your offer against your competitors, or that evergreen favourite: the case study.
 Providing interactivity and multiple routes through your content means they don’t have to follow your route.
 They can follow what’s intuitive for them.

-The good news is that interactivity is not that huge, lumbering beast it used to be even a year ago.
+The good news is that interactivity is not that huge, lumbering beast it used to be.
 New platforms from Genially to Turtl to Foleon allow you to incorporate interactive elements easily to create a variety of assets.
 Build diversity into your content mix with ideas like client testimonials collected through a platform like Vocal Video to quick animated Canva slideshows.

 Tip: When you’re creating interactive assets, make sure you spend enough time planning a range of paths through your content.